OpenVisualCloud/Media-Transport-Library/doc/run.md

 MTL: 2024-04-16 15:39:18, * *    E N D    S T A T E   * *
 ```

-This project also provide many loop test(1 port as tx, 1 port as rx) config file , pls refer to [loop config](../tests/script/).
+This project also provides many loop tests (1 port as tx, 1 port as rx) config files.
+Please refer to [loop config](../tests/script/).

-If it failed to run the sample, please help to collect the system setup status by `status_report.sh` and shared the log for further analyses.
+If it failed to run the sample, please help to collect the system setup status by `status_report.sh` and share the log for further analysis.

 ```bash
 ./script/status_report.sh
 ```

-### 5.3 Available parameters in RxTxApp
+### 5.3.
+Available parameters in RxTxApp

 ```bash
 --config_file <URL>                  : the json config file path